 How to Make Enchilada Chicken Sliders

-- Cut the sandwich roll sheet in half through the middle.
+- Cut the slider roll sheet in half through the middle.
 Lay the bottom half of the sandwiches on the baking tray or casserole dish.

-- Layer on the shredded chicken, shredded cheese, and chopped veggies.
+- Layer the bread with shredded chicken, shredded cheese, and chopped veggies.

-- Cover the sandwich fillings with the top of the sandwich sheet.
+- Cover the sandwich fillings with the top of the slider roll top sheet.

 - Cover the casserole dish with aluminum foil.
 Bake for 15-20 minutes, until butter is fully absorbed and sandwich tops are lightly browned, and cheese is melted